oezballar/basic-interpreter/Readme.md

 # A Basic Interpreter

 ## Introduction
-The task of Puzzlee 2023 is to build a compiler or interpreter that can process one or more games written in Basic from this page.
+The task of Puzzlee 2023 is to build a compiler or interpreter that can process one or more games written in Basic from the zip file Chris gave.
 I decided to get the aceyducey.bas game running because the language elements used seemed easy to implement.
 To avoid making a considerable effort, I use the JavaCC parser generator, which provides me with a visitor interface to traverse the abstract syntax tree easily.
 The grammar for autocreating the tokenizer and parser is in the src/main/jjtree minimal-basic-paerser.jjt file.